 In the 1890s Queens Wharf was the hub of activity for the port of Wellington.
 The Bond Store there was a holding warehouse for goods that required the payment of customs duty before being released to the importer.
 Tea imported from Ceylon was prominent amongst these goods.
-The warehouse building now houses the Museum of Wellington City and Sea, where this display recreates a typical scene from the Bond Store of the 1890s.
+The warehouse building now houses Wellington Museum, where this display recreates a typical scene from the Bond Store of the 1890s.

 Using this item